AugustRushG/AugustRushG/README.md

 - 👋 Hi, I’m @AugustRushG
 - 👀 I’m interested in coding, computer vision in sports videos, in generic as well.
-Temporal action detection, Semi supervised learning
+My research areas include Temporal action detection, video-based semi-supervised learning, video object tracking, and detection.
-- 💞️ I’m looking to collaborate on computer sciecne, AI, Computer Vision.
+- 💞️ I’m looking to collaborate on computer science, AI, and Computer Vision.
 - 📫 How to reach me by email august.xu@research.deakin.edu.au

 <!---